Learn about our plans for an exciting new community in Cardiff

 Project Phasing

-If planning consent is granted the development will come forward in five phases and the intention that the overall development is anticipated to take approximately 15 years to develop the new community.
+Outline planning consent has been granted for the development and it is anticipated that the site will come forward in phases with the intention that the overall development is anticipated to take approximately 15 years to fully develop out the new community.

 Street scenes